katiemoc/lessismore/README.md

 It is intuitive to believe that as the the number of ingredients increase, so would the number of steps.
 The figure below follows this belief, as there is a slight increase in the min, mean, and median lines as the number of ingredients increase.
 These three aggregates share a similar pattern near the lower end of the graph, showing that majority of recipes, regardless of their ingredient count, have around 20 or less steps.
 However, the max line fluctuates between 50 and 100 throughout the entire graph, highlighting that any number of ingredients may still require many steps.

-The decline of all four aggregate lines at the right end of the graph can be explained by the fact that there are some ingredient counts with only one recipe match.
-This would cause all four aggregates to be the same value.
+The decline and overlap of all four aggregate lines at the right end of the graph can be explained by the fact that there are some ingredient counts with only one recipe match.
+This causes all four aggregates to be the same value.

 <iframe
   src="assets/agg_line.html"
-  width="1000"
+  width="800"
-  height="500"
+  height="400"
   frameborder="0"
 ></iframe>